psychemedia/storytelling-notes/butterball.md

 ---

-ALso in Household tales with other traditional remains, collected in The Counties of York, Lincoln, Derby, and Nottingham by Addy, Sidney Oldall, 1848-
+Also in Household tales with other traditional remains, collected in The Counties of York, Lincoln, Derby, and Nottingham by Addy, Sidney Oldall, 1848-
 Publication date 1895
 p7-9

-6.JACK THE BUTTER-MILK `[Such was the title of the story given to me.
+6. JACK THE BUTTER-MILK `[Such was the title of the story given to me.
 It comes from Nottinghamshire.]`

 JACK was a boy who sold butter-milk.
 One day as he was going his rounds he met a witch who asked him for some of his butter-milk, and told him that if he refused to give it she would put him into a bag that she carried over her shoulders.